by Luna

 Hello, I'm Luna, and I'd like to welcome you to "Kisses from Kairo,"* my blog about living and working as an American belly dancer in Cairo.

 Life in Cairo isn't easy for dancers, foreigners, women, or even Egyptians.
-It is, however, always exciting.
-That’s why after living here for seven years, I've decided to share my experiences with the world.
-From being contracted at the Semiramis Hotel to almost being deported, not a day has gone by without something odd or magical happening.
-I will therefore fill these pages with bits of my history in Cairo—my experiences, successes, mistakes, and observations.
-Admittedly, my time here has been rather unique, so I want to stress that while everything I write is true, my experiences do not necessarily reflect the lives of other dancers.
+It is, however, always thrilling.
+This was what inspired me to share my exquisitely unique experiences with the world.
+From dancing at the most prestigious venues to almost being deported, not a day had passed without something unexpected or magical happening.
+You will thus find these pages filled with bits of my history in Cairo (2008 - 2018) —my experiences, successes, mistakes, and observations.

-I hope you find this blog informative, insightful and entertaining, and that we can make this as interactive as possible.
+I hope you find this blog insightful and entertaining, and that we can make this as interactive as possible.
 That means I'd love to hear from you.
 Send me your comments, questions, complaints, suggestions, pics, doctoral dissertations, money, etc., and I will get back to you.
 Promise. :)~

 My Videos